esteinborn/jquery-listnav/README.md

 Add a slick "letter-based" navigation bar to all of your lists.
 Click a letter to quicky filter the list to items that match that letter.

-Updated for better compatibility with future jQuery versions.
-Original plugin by iHwy.

 [View the ListNav Demo](http://esteinborn.github.io/jquery-listnav)

 Simple Usage: